 The above-mentioned size of 265/75/16 is the largest size you can fit, even with that 2.5″ spacer.
 It is also the largest tire that can fit on the stock wheels without any additional modifications needed.
 That size is just short of 32” and measures exactly 31.6 inches.
 If you fit an aftermarket rim with a more negative offset, you run the risk of the wheels scrubbing and hitting the fenders at full lock and full compression.

 The 5 factors that need to be taken into account before fitting bigger tires to a stock truck/Ute are:

 - Spare wheel Space

 - Articulation (Flex)

-When fitting a bigger tire to the stock Nissan Frontier rims you can get away with a 265/75/16 or a 265/70/17, Yes, it is a narrower tire than say, a 285 width, however, it offers improved ground clearance with the 65 and 70 profile which is taller, but same width as factory.
+When fitting a bigger tire to the stock Nissan Frontier rims you can get away with a 265/75/16 or a 265/70/17, Yes, it is a narrower tire than say, a 285 width, however, it offers improved ground clearance with the 65 and 70 profile which is taller, but the same width as the factory tire.